- I LOVE 50mm lenses.

 - Note as of the writing of this post: This lens is no longer listed on the Pentax website as far as I can tell, Amazon (best price by $100 presently) has this lens listed as discontinued (but in stock) and it is on back order on B&H, but Adorama seems to have plenty (although with Adorama I did have an instance where I was not told that an item was back ordered until after I made the purchase and I requested a return).
 So if you want one you may need to act fast.

 Just received it, but I must say it ticks off all of my expectation boxes above and then some.
 One surprise is that it performs quite well at night.
 Plus I did not get a chance to snap a lot of shots, but the keeper rate was very high.
-Enough rambling here is a sample gallery (All shots hand held with no flash.):
+Enough rambling here is an ongoing gallery and a sample gallery below (All shots hand held with no flash.):